DCS-training/IntroNetworkAnalysis/README.md

 **Session 2: 1 April 2025**

+- 14:00-14:30 Export and Save Gephi's Networks
-- 14:00-14:30 Introduction to Gephi’s plugins (GeoLayout and ExportToEarth)
+- 14:30-14:40 Introduction to CBDB and Gephi’s plugins (GeoLayout and ExportToEarth)
-- 14:30-14:40 Break
 - 14:40-15:10 Hands-on experience of Gephi’s plugins
 - 15:10-15:20 Break
-- 15:20-16:00 Round of presentations by attendees for their own project and guidance on building their own dataset
+- 15:20-15:50 Round of presentations by attendees for their own project and guidance on building their own dataset
+- 15:50-16:00 Q&A and wrapping up

 **Session 3: 8 April 2025**